 Hadley Family, Letters, 1838-1869, (C1997)

-Letters written to Moses and Susan Hadley by Elizabeth Hadley Wyman and her husband Edward, who were teachers.
-Description of trip from Boston to Illinois in 1839.
+The collection contains letters written to Moses and Susan Hadley by Elizabeth Hadley Wyman and her husband Edward, who were teachers.
+The letters describe a trip from Boston to Illinois in 1839.

 Hager, Archibald Little (c.
 1814-c.1887), Diary, 1844-1887, (C0896)